Bible Study, Prayer, and Homily Resources

 The Passover lamb had to be consumed and not just killed, and Jesus our Passover Lamb is consumed by us in the Eucharist.

-God our Father gave his Son for us that we might have life after the virus of sin.
+God our Father gave his Son for us that we might have life after sin.
 Where is everybody on Sunday?
-Our second reading today says Jesus became the source of eternal salvation for all who obey him (Heb 5:9), and every Sunday we celebrate Jesus’ death and resurrection giving us life after the virus of sin.
+Our second reading today says Jesus became the source of eternal salvation for all who obey him (Heb 5:9), and every Sunday we celebrate Jesus’ death and resurrection giving us life after sin.

 © Fr.
 Tommy Lane 2015